Manic Street Preachers: Everything Must Go to Lifeblood (1996–2006)

-The Forever Delayed DVD was released in 2002 together with the greatest hits CD and photo book that bear the same name, and features all the promo music videos from the start of the band's career released before the DVD.
-Along with the promo videos, there is a selection of 14 remix videos, where the visual material is taken from clips of the other promo videos as well as backdrop visuals from the band's live concerts.

-The album peaked and debuted on the UK Albums Chart at #4.
+A greatest hits album, Forever Delayed, was released in 2002, featuring two new songs, "Door to the River" and the single "There by the Grace of God".
+The album debuted and peaked on the UK chart at number 4.
+A DVD collection of the band's promo videos and a photo book, both also titled Forever Delayed, were released at the same time.

-An album of B-sides, rarities, and cover versions was released in 2003 entitled Lipstick Traces (A Secret History of Manic Street Preachers), which contains the last song the band worked on with Edwards.
-The album received a far more positive reception from fans than the Forever Delayed greatest hits album, which was heavily criticised for favouring the band's more commercially successful singles.
-The only recurring criticism of Lipstick Traces was the exclusion of the fan favourite "Patrick Bateman", from the "La Tristesse Durera (Scream to a Sigh)" single.
+Lipstick Traces (A Secret History of Manic Street Preachers), a compilation album of B-sides, rarities, and cover versions was released in 2003, which includes the previously unreleased "Judge Yr'self", the last song the band recorded with Edwards.
+The album received a far more positive reception from fans than the Forever Delayed greatest hits album, which was heavily criticised for focusing the band's more commercial side.
+The only recurring criticism of Lipstick Traces was the exclusion of the fan favourite "Patrick Bateman", a B-side of "La Tristesse Durera (Scream to a Sigh)", the second single from 1993's Gold Against the Soul.
 The band explained that it was excluded mainly because it was almost seven minutes long and simply would not fit on the album.

-The band's seventh studio album, Lifeblood, was released on 1 November 2004 and reached No. 13 on the UK album chart.
+The band's seventh studio album, Lifeblood, was released on 1 November 2004 and reached number 13 on the UK album chart, becoming their first studio album since their debut, Generation Terrorists, to miss the UK Top 10.
 Critical response to the album was mixed.
-The album was more introspective and more focused on the past, Wire talked about the ghosts that haunted this record and stated that the record was a retrospective: "The main themes are death and solitude and ghosts.
+The album was more introspective and more focused on the past.
+Wire talked about the ghosts that haunted this record and stated that the record was a retrospective: "The main themes are death and solitude and ghosts.
 Being haunted by history and being haunted by your own past.
 Sleep is beautiful for me.
 I hate dreaming because it ruins ten hours of bliss.
 I had a lot of bad dreams when Richey first disappeared.
 Not ugly dreams, but nagging things.
 Until we wrote 'Design for Life', it was six months of misery.
 Lifeblood doesn't seek to exorcise Edwards' ghost, though, just admits that there are no answers".
 Tony Visconti helped the band produce three songs on the album, which was followed by a UK arena tour in December 2004.
-"Empty Souls" and "The Love of Richard Nixon" were the two singles released from the album, both reaching No. 2 in the UK.
+"The Love of Richard Nixon" and "Empty Souls" were the two singles released from the album, both reaching number 2 in the UK.